Lagrangian Motion Magnification with Double Sparse Optical Flow Decomposition: Conclusions

 \section{Conclusions}

-We provided a non-supervised method for magnifying micromotions in facial videos based on the Lagrangian approach with OF forward warping amplification.
+We provided a non-supervised method for magnifying micro-motions in facial videos based on the Lagrangian approach with OF forward warping amplification.
 The actual regions for OF amplification were found by minimizing a double sparse decomposition model for OF and a thresholding procedure to detect the relevant regions.
 Our thresholding method for differentiating micro-expressions from other movements is open to further improvement.
 For example, the temporal extent of each motion could be taken into consideration.
 However, in case of the CASME II dataset, where eye movements are the only notable facial motions beside micro-expressions, a simple thresholding was already sufficient.
 Furthermore, significant head-movements might disrupt the presented decomposition into time-independent regions of motion in the face.
 In these cases, a facial alignment pre-processing step might be necessary.
-All in all, while our method promises a fast unsupervised decomposition of facial motions and subsequent motion magnification, further experiments have to be conducted on out-of-lab data.
+This could be realized similar to related work\mbox{\cite{flotho2022lagrangian, flotho2018lagrangian, elgharib2015video}} or by attenuating large and global motion with our method which might become more important with out-of-lab data with difficult motion.
+Also, our method has multiple parameters that need to be manually chosen.
+As a next step, statistics from real world microexpression datasets could be included to learn suitable parameters for different motion types.
 The presented methods have the potential to facilitate the annotation of datasets with such face recordings for microexpression detection.
 Subtle expression changes, where the detection would otherwise require expert training, could be magnified for untrained individuals, who could then annotate such data.
+Our preliminary results with a real world, medical recording demonstrated how different parameters would allow for the visualization of different motion components in videos.

+Up to our knowledge, there exist no facial microexpression or micromovement datasets with ground truth OF.
+OF methods have been analysed with respect to their predictive power of microexpressions \bbox{\cite{allaert2022comparative}} which does not allow conclusions on the overall quality of the OF predictions.
 Regarding the refinement of RAFT, future evaluations have to show the performance gain compared to OF methods tailored to faces with different training or transfer learning strategies such as \cite{alkaddour2021self} for which the models are currently not publicly available.
-Given the small movements in the CASME II recordings and constant backgrounds, further data augmentations that introduce large displacements and different background textures could further improve the method.
+Given the small movements in the SMIC and CASME II recordings as well as constant backgrounds, further data augmentations that introduce large displacements and different background textures could further improve the method.